In America, muscle cars were as popular as Coca-Cola in their heyday.

 Chevrolet Chevelle SS (1970)

 Parent company General Motors lifted its engine displacement restriction in 1970, allowing its divisions to turn up the power dial through huge V8s in order to keep up with rivals in the horsepower war.
 The Chevelle benefited greatly from this decision.
-Sometimes called the king of muscle cars, the SS 454 model used a 360bhp, 454-cubic-inch (7.4-litre) V8 stuffed under a bulged hood.
+Sometimes called the king of muscle cars, the SS 454 model used a 360 hp, 454-cubic-inch (7.4-liter) V8 stuffed under a bulged hood.

 Oldsmobile 4-4-2 (1970)

 Oldsmobile gave a big cheer when General Motors lifted its restriction on engine displacements.
 Like Chevrolet, it wasted no time in going big.
-It decided to make the 455-cubic-inch (7.3-litre) V8 the standard engine on the 4-4-2, letting anyone with at least $3376 (about $21,500 today) to spend drive home in a 365bhp muscle car.
+It decided to make the 455-cubic-inch (7.3-liter) V8 the standard engine on the 4-4-2, letting anyone with at least $3376 (about $21,500 today) to spend drive home in a 365 hp muscle car.

 The list of upgrades over the Cutlass also included a low-restriction exhaust system and what Oldsmobile’s promotional material called a special handling package.